Traditional recipe for Ragu’ alla Bolognese

 On 17th October 1982, the Bologna delegation of the Italian Cuisine Academy filed the official recipe for Bolognese ragù at the local Chamber of Commerce to guarantee continuity and respect for the Bolognese gastronomic tradition in Italy and in the world.

-I’m happy to share with you the authentic recipe for Bolognese ragù, just like our grandmothers did.
+I’m glad to share with you the authentic recipe for Bolognese ragù, just like my grandmother’s did.
 Maybe one day you’ll pass it on to your children, who knows.

-Which kind of pasta to combine with the original Bolognese ragù?
+Which kind of pasta to combine with the Traditional ragu’ alla Bolognese.

-The same goes for the linguine and all the most imaginative variations where even the meatballs sprout above the Bolognese sauce.
+The same goes for the linguine and all the most imaginative variations, where even the meatballs sprout above the Bolognese Ragu’.

 Ragu' alla Bolognese ( Bolognese Sauce )